On this page

 Background

-The 2024-2027 multi-year budget was the City’s first four-year budget and it was built to advance the objectives of the Future Guelph Strategic Plan.
+The 2024-2027 multi-year budget (MYB) was the City’s first four-year budget and it was built to advance the objectives of the Future Guelph Strategic Plan.
 The Municipal Act requires that if a municipality passes a MYB, they must “readopt” the budget for every second or subsequent year, either in the year that the budget applies, or in the preceding year.
 The budget confirmation process, which includes reviewing, updating, and confirming the budget, is the mechanism for readoption in the City’s Budget Policy.

 In November 2023, Guelph’s 2026 budget was initially approved with a tax levy increase for City Services totaling of 5.90 per cent compared to 2025.
 The 2026 budget forecast was updated through the 2025 budget confirmation process, and at that time, Guelph’s 2026 City services tax-supported budget increase was forecast at 4.51 per cent over 2025.
-The hospital levy of 0.21 per cent was reserve funded in both 2024 and 2025 and therefore the tax levy impact will be realized in 2026.
+The hospital levy of 0.21 per cent was reserve funded in both 2024 and 2025 and therefore the tax levy impact was proposed to be realized in 2026.

 On April 1, 2025, Mayor Guthrie issued a Mayoral Direction asking staff to prepare a budget, for presentation to the Mayor, with a City services property tax impact of no more than 2.5 per cent, highlighting what must be removed to get to that target, and also outlining what would be added back to get to a 3.5 or the existing 4.5 per cent tax levy impact.